 - iii.
 A minimum of 51 percent of the units must be restricted for LMI individuals earning 80 percent or less of the AMFI at affordable rents. - iv.
-The sales price for each single-family residence will not exceed the HOME and Housing Trust Fund (HTF) Homeownership Value Limits for LMI homebuyers; - v.
+The sales price for each single-family residence will not exceed the appraised value of the home and land or total development cost of the unit, whichever is less; - v.
 Property Types: Single-family development, in-fill development, and single-family new constructed homes/lots. - vi.
 The Harris County Single Family Development Program NOFA/RFP will clearly establish the application process and acceptance period, threshold criteria (including applicable building codes), selection criteria and the award process. - vii.
-The affordability period for the homebuyer is at least 5 years up to 10 years and will be based on the development model with a minimum of a 5 year affordability period.
+The affordability period for the homebuyer is at least 5 years up to 10 years with a minimum of a 5-year affordability period.
 The homebuyer must occupy the home as his/her principal residence throughout the affordability period.
 Recapture is triggered by a transfer of ownership, either voluntary or involuntary, during the established affordability period.
 Harris County will enforce the provision through an agreement with the homebuyer and a recorded deed of trust and note. - viii.
 Project construction must be completed within 24 months of the effective date of the contract, unless otherwise extended. - f.
 Ineligible: Developments located outside of Harris County are ineligible.
 Developments located inside the City of Houston are also ineligible except in the case stated above under Eligibility Criteria: item ii. - g.
 Primary Selection Criteria (for contiguous developments): - i.
 Priority given to locations in High Opportunity Zones and areas of revitalization as demonstrated by other public and/or private investments.51 - ii.
 Includes targets for extremely low-income (30 percent AMFI) homebuyers; - iii.
 Meets the number of LMI units eligibility requirement; - iv.
 Serves persons with disabilities beyond minimum requirements; - v.
 Leverages public and private financing; - vi.
-Activity type; and - vii.
+Activity type: and - vii.
 Cost-effectiveness. - h.
 National Objectives: LMI - i.
 Timeline: The proposed program start date is immediately after HUD's approval of this Amendment to the Action Plan.
-The proposed end date is August 2024.
+The proposed end date is February 2025.